Everything you need to know about common hotel storytelling problems—and what you can do to avoid them.

 “No one will find that interesting.”

 “I’m out of ideas.”

-Those are some of the most common (plus relatable) excuses you’ll hear for why your team hasn’t been able to whip up new content for your blog.
+Those are some of the most common (plus relatable) excuses you’ll hear for why your team hasn’t been able to develop new content for your blog.

-You might see it as a stunning view from your rooftop infinity pool, but a prospective guest sees magical sunset moments enjoyed with their loved one—cocktail in hand, of course!
+You might see it as a stunning view from your rooftop infinity pool, but a prospective guest sees magical sunset moments enjoyed with their loved one.

 There’s nowhere better to see that in action than on Mashpi Lodge’s blog.

 Their blog invites you to explore their world – their property, the team that makes everything happen, the surroundings, and more.
 Beyond being a fascinating sneak peak of what to expect, it gets you invested in the property—and excited to experience everything for yourself!

 You don’t need every piece of writing to provide thrills.
 Posts can be introspective, insightful, educational, fun, or simply useful – like Mashpi Lodge’s Cloud Forest Fruit Cake recipe!

 Content is king and the awesome posts you share on your blog will be your best asset when it comes to the art of soft selling.

 Another notable mention is Marriott’s collection of travel tips and more.